 Bible translation is ABT's specific function.
 Church planting, however, is done under the direction of sending churches.
 The two really are inseparable, because discipleship and church planting depend on the Word of God.
 Bible translation is a means to the end of church planting.

-ABT’s Board of Directors and Executive Committee operate with input from Christian Aid Ministries, and the ABT Advisory Council.
+ABT’s Board of Directors and Executive Committee operate with input from the ABT Advisory Council.
 Ethnos360 and other Bible translation ministries provide occasional consultation and some necessary training.

 Keep reading to learn more about ABT's operation, or read this post on our blog to understand ABT's relationship to the Church.